statico/langterm/README.md

 ## How It Works

+The game has two view modes: simple and fancy.

+If the user is on a small screen, or fires a touch event, or we cannot initialize WebGL, we fallback to the simple mode which is just a scrollable text box and an input field.
+Touch devices should have the on-screen keyboard appear which makes the game playable.

+On larger desktops with hardware keyboards, provide the full pseudo-CRT experience using WebGL.
+This works as follows:

 1. A data structure, Terminal, keeps track of the logical appearance of the terminal.

 1. The terminal is rendered to a 2048x2048 texture by drawing triangles filled up with bitmap font data found in `assets/apple2font.png`.
 That font came from [KreativeKorp's Ultimate Apple II Font](http://www.kreativekorp.com/software/fonts/apple2.shtml) and was turned into a sprite sheet with [Codehead’s Bitmap Font Generator](http://www.codehead.co.uk/cbfg/).